London Police Service: Fleet

 The London Police Service has a large fleet of vehicles at its disposal, whether for patrol, canine, emergency response, or other police duties.
-Unlike larger municipalities in Ontario, specifically in the Greater Toronto Area (GTA), London does not have a dedicated police helicopter, although the Ontario Provincial Police employs two such aircraft for search and rescue missions, pursuits and other miscellaneous air operations.The service primarily operated the Ford Crown Victoria Police Interceptor from the 1990s to the late 2010s in both marked and unmarked capacities.
-The last Crown Victoria commissioned for use by the London Police Service was placed on patrol in 2017.
+Unlike larger municipalities in Ontario, specifically in the Greater Toronto Area (GTA), London does not have a dedicated police helicopter, although the Ontario Provincial Police employs two such aircraft for search and rescue missions, pursuits and other miscellaneous air operations.

+The service primarily operated the Ford Crown Victoria Police Interceptor from 1992 to the late 2010s in both marked and unmarked capacities.
+The first 21 production Crown Victorias were delivered to the London Police Service in early 1992, and the last Crown Victoria commissioned for use by the LPS was placed on patrol in 2017.
 While a small number of Crown Victoria sedans are still used by London police, these are bound to retire in the near future.
 This is because the LPS uses its police cars rigorously and decommissions vehicles once they reach a certain number of kilometers.
 Replacing the Crown Victoria have primarily been Dodge Chargers, while older SUVs have been replaced either by Ford Police Interceptor Utility or Chevrolet Tahoe PPV cruisers.